• ESG Homepage

 Identification of Work-Related Hazards (Risk Assessment)

-The Company places strong emphasis on identifying work-related hazards through systematic risk assessments to effectively manage and prevent operational risks.
-Safety risk assessments are conducted at least annually, or whenever significant operational changes occur, to prevent accidents and continuously enhance workplace safety.
-This process is implemented under the Safety, Occupational Health, Environment, and Security Management System (PTG SSHEMS).
-The results of the risk assessment classify safety risks into four levels: Very High Risk, High Risk, Medium Risk, and Low Risk.
+The Company places importance on identifying hazards that may be associated with work operations (risk assessment), to systematically manage and prevent risks arising from employees’ work.
+The Company reviews and assesses safety risks at least once a year, or whenever there is a change in operations, in order to prevent accidents and raise the level of safety in operations, under the Security, Safety, Occupational Health, and Environmental Management (PTG SSHEMS) framework.
+The risk assessment results classify safety risk into 4 levels: Very High Risk, High Risk, Medium Risk, and Low Risk.

-Accordingly, the Company has established measures to assess and control risks comprehensively across all relevant dimensions, categorized into the following five key areas:
+The Company has established measures to assess and control risks comprehensively across all relevant dimensions, divided into 5 main areas, as follows:

-After completing the risk assessment process, each operational area prioritizes identified risks based on Risk Priority principles to determine appropriate preventive and corrective measures.
-The Area Safety Committee is responsible for monitoring the progress of mitigation actions for significant risks and communicating relevant risk information to employees to ensure awareness and understanding.
-This process continues until all corrective actions have been fully implemented.
+After completing the risk assessment, each operational area prioritizes risks in accordance with risk management principles (Risk Priority), to establish appropriate prevention and corrective measures.
+The area’s Safety Committee is responsible for monitoring the progress of corrective action on significant risks, and for communicating with relevant employees to ensure awareness and understanding of such risks, until corrective action has been completed.

 Safety Risk Assessment Results

-From the assessment of safety, occupational health, and environmental risks and opportunities under the PTG SSHEMS framework, the results indicate that most identified risks fall within the Medium Risk level, with certain activities categorized as High Risk.
-The assessment findings have been systematically applied to establish and implement key risk management measures as follows:
+Based on the assessment of safety, occupational health, and environmental risks and opportunities under the PTG SSHEMS system, the results reflect that most risks are at the medium level, with some activities at the high risk level.
+The assessment results have been used to establish and implement key risk management measures, as follows:

 Operational Area Key Risk Issues Overall Risk Level Risk Management Measures